jamesmcginnis/lima-lights-card/README.md

 ### Toggling Lights
 In the overview popup, a single tap on any light pill calls `light.turn_on` or `light.turn_off` immediately and updates the pill's visual state optimistically — no waiting for Home Assistant to respond.
 A 500 ms long press opens the individual light control popup instead.

+### All On / All Off
+These buttons call `light.turn_on` or `light.turn_off` for every entity in your configured list.
+Before the service call fires, the affected light pills flash three times (alternating between full opacity and dimmed with an accent outline) so you can see which lights will be affected.

+### Group by Area
+When `group_by_area` is enabled, lights in the overview popup are sorted into sections by their Home Assistant area.
+Areas are listed alphabetically; any lights that have no area assigned appear at the end under a *No Area* heading.
+Area assignment is read from the entity registry and device registry, so no additional configuration is needed.

 ### Brightness
-The brightness slider is shown for any light that supports dimming (i.e. reports a `brightness` attribute).
-Dragging the slider sends a `light.turn_on` service call with `brightness_pct`.
-Updates are debounced by 150 ms to avoid flooding the HA bus while dragging.
+The brightness slider is a vertical HomeKit-style control shown for any light that supports dimming (i.e. reports a `brightness` attribute).
+Drag upward to increase brightness and downward to decrease it.
+The current percentage is shown inside the slider and updates as you drag.
+Service calls are debounced by 150 ms to avoid flooding the HA bus.

 ### Colour Temperature
 The colour temperature slider is shown for lights that include `color_temp` in their `supported_color_modes`.
 The slider spans the light's own `min_color_temp_kelvin` to `max_color_temp_kelvin` and displays a warm-to-cool gradient.
 Values are sent as `color_temp_kelvin`.